ksongbcit/better2learn/README.md

 * use lowercase with no spaces
 * use dashes (not underscore) for word separation

+Authors: Kyung Min Song
 Collaborators:
 Avneet Sandhu
-Kyung Min Song
-Ethan Liu
+Ethan liu